-Estimates of the worldwide fossil fuel subsidies vary according to the methodology used in measuring, the type of subsidy and the country41.
-According to the International Energy Agency (IEA), worldwide fossil fuel subsidies amounted to USD 493 billion in 201442.
-Almost 50% was allocated to oil products, with a regional focus on the Middle East/North Africa, Central/Eastern Europe and Emerging and Developing Asia43 (see Figure 3).
-In comparison, subsidies to assist the deployment of renewable energy technologies are four times lower, estimated at USD 112 billion in 201444.
+Estimates of the worldwide fossil fuel subsidies vary depending on the methodology used in measuring, the type of subsidy and the country56.
+According to the International Energy Agency (IEA), worldwide fossil fuel subsidies amounted to USD 493 billion in 201457 - which is almost five times as much was pledged to raise annually supporting developing countries toward low-emission and climate-resilient development by 2020 58.
+Almost 50% was allocated to oil products, with a regional focus on the Middle East/North Africa, Central/Eastern Europe and Emerging and Developing Asia59 (see Figure 6).
+In comparison, subsidies to assist the deployment of renewable energy technologies are almost four times lower, estimated at USD 112 billion for power generation and USD 23 billion for biofuels in 201460.
 Hence, although many OECD countries have increased their financial backing for the expansion of green energy supplies in recent years, overall support for fossil fuels across the world continues to exceed that for renewables by more than four-fold.